Community Development Block Grant

 - Address community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available

-CDBG grantees must develop and follow the 2021-2025 Consolidated Plan (ConPlan), a detailed plan designed to help the Town assess its affordable housing and community development needs and make data-driven, place-based investment decisions for the CDBG.
-The plan provides for public participation.
+HUD approved the Town's 2021-2025 Consolidated Plan (ConPlan), which is a detailed plan designed to help the Town assess its affordable housing and community development needs and make data-driven, place-based investment decisions for the CDBG.

 The Citizen Participation Plan sets forth how the Town will encourage citizen participation in the CDBG program and obtain housing and community development input from the community.